-A while ago, Daily Mail journalist Jan Moir opined that taking a child out of school to attend your wedding day is wrong.
+A while ago, Daily Mail journalist Jan Moir opined that taking your child out of school to attend your wedding day is wrong.
 Hmm.
-Leaving aside the issue that in time gone by having a child out of wedlock would have made you a social disgrace (in which case I’d be the talk of the Village), I find it hard to understand why some female journalists are so ‘anti-women’ and, particularly in the case of the Daily Mail’s Liz Jones, so anti-family.
+Leaving aside the issue that in time gone by having a child out of wedlock would have made you a social disgrace (in which case I’d be the talk of the village), I find it hard to understand why some female journalists are so ‘anti-women’ and, particularly in the case of the Mail’s Liz Jones, so anti-family.

 I also can’t understand the draconian insistence that children must attend a full term of school in their nursery or reception years when they cannot even read or write (and in some cases are still wearing nappies)!

-The headmistress of our local Infants School is wise enough to understand that sometimes circumstances like this do arise and a few days absence per term are overlooked.
+The headmistress of our local primary school is wise enough to understand that sometimes circumstances like this do arise and a few days absence per term are overlooked.
 A few days, mind, or the local authority fines start accruing.

 The children also have a teddy bear they are allowed to take with them and photograph so that pictures can be included in his holiday album.

 Whilst holiday companies continue to fleece parents mercilessly during school holidays, I’m sorry to say that absences are only to be expected.

 A recent trawl of cottage letting websites revealed that some companies were adding as much as an extra £100 per week during school holidays.
 Basic economics or basic greed?
 You can fleece me once, but I won’t be coming back!
 The same principle of not removing kids from school during term time doesn’t seem to apply, I note, for school trips abroad!

 It would be interesting to see what would happen to a holiday company that did not inflate its prices during school holidays.
 Would it sink without a trace or would it attract loads of loyal family customers?